 She closed her presentation by highlighting the importance of asking the question: “What is holding us back?”
 Pointing out three key factors: Hourly billing, lack of knowledge sharing and a digital skills gap.

 Michael Grupp is the CEO & co-founder of BRYTER, a member of the Bucerius Executive Faculty and the German Association of Lawyers DAV e.V.
 Legal Tech taskforce, and a lecturer on legal technology and innovation at the Frankfurt University.
-He co-authored a chapter on automation with BRYTER CCO and fellow Bucerius Executive Faculty member, Micha-Manuel Bues.
+He co-authored a chapter on no-code automation with BRYTER CCO and fellow Bucerius Executive Faculty member, Micha-Manuel Bues.